Troubleshooting Node.js Deploys

 heroku[router]: at=error code=H10 desc="App crashed" method=GET path="/" status=503 bytes= protocol=https

-To fix this, use the process.env.PORT
+To fix this issues, use the process.env.PORT

 app.listen(process.env.PORT || 3000);

-The Node process will take the PORT
+The Node process takes the PORT

 Install and Build Script Failures

-Sometimes installing a dependency or running a build locally completes successfully, and when it gets to Heroku, the build will fail.
-If you run into an issue where a dependency only fails on Heroku, it’s recommended to spin up a one-off dyno to debug the script.
-The dyno will be created from the slug of the most recent deploy, so try to get the build to pass in order to debug in a Heroku environment - you can do this by uninstall the troublesome dependency, removing the build script from the package.json
+Sometimes installing a dependency or running a build locally completes successfully, but when it gets to Heroku, the build fails.
+If you run into an issue where a dependency only fails on Heroku, we recommend spinning up a one-off dyno to debug the script.
+The dyno is created from the slug of the most recent deploy, so try to get the build to pass in order to debug in a Heroku environment.
+You can make the build pass by uninstalling the troublesome dependency, removing the build script from the package.json

-heroku run bash -a $APP_NAME
+heroku run bash -a example-app

-Running bash on ⬢ app-name... up, run.2524 (Hobby)
+Running bash on ⬢ example-app... up, run.2524 (Basic)

 $